Atlas975/Notes/MediaCoding/OpticalFlow/Lucus-Kanade_optical_flow.md

 ___
 # Lucus-Kanade optical flow
-- Assumes that the surrounding patch has [[Optical_flow#Optical flow assumptions|constant flow / neighbours move together]]
+- A method of estimating the motion of objects in an image sequence.
+This assumes that the surrounding patch has [[Optical_flow#Optical flow assumptions|constant flow / neighbours move together]]
+- Involves computing image gradients, setting up a system of linear equations for small image patches, and solving these equations to find the motion vectors
 - Eg. using a 5x5 image patch gives 25 equations:

 ![[Pasted image 20240325215100.png|350|350]]